FurryLord/Capstone_project/content/docs/Groups/DiagnoQuest.md

 ### How do you plan to iterate and pivot if necessary based on user feedback?
 We plan to iterate and pivot based on user feedback by continuously collecting and analyzing user feedback.
 This will allow us to identify areas for improvement and make iterative changes to our platform.
 Additionally, we will leverage data analysis to assess the accuracy of our preliminary diagnoses and doctor recommendations, ensuring that our platform is providing the most relevant and up-to-date information.

+{{< hint danger >}}
+**Feedback**
+Your targeted users is too generic.
+You should give more detailed ones.
+Who are those individuals who visit doctors a lot?
+This could be pregnant women, diabetes, Cancer.

+Remember not every one will use the app. fortuinatly most of people  go to the doctors for a flu or the like.

+_Feedback by Moofiy_
+{{< /hint >}}

 ## Leveraging AI, Open-Source, and Experts #
 Our team has a strategic plan to leverage the following resources for the development and success of our project: